BoltzExchange/boltz-backend/docs/api-v2.md

         break;
       }

-      // Create a partial signature to allow Boltz to do a key path spend to claim the onchain coins case 'transaction.claim.pending': {
+      // Create a partial signature to allow Boltz to do a key path spend to claim the mainchain coins case 'transaction.claim.pending': {
         console.log('Creating cooperative claim transaction');